Unraveling Syntax: Language Modeling and the Substructure of Grammars: Related Work

 \section{Related Work}

 Transformers \citep{vaswani2017attention}, and language models more broadly, have been studied in two predominant research directions: improving training methods \citep{bubeck2023sparks, jaech2024openai, guo2025deepseek} and probing trained models to analyze how knowledge is stored and activated during inference \citep{meng2022locating, geva2021did, dar2022analyzing, ferrando2024information}.
-Much less is known about how such models acquire language.
-However, one remarkable study \citet{evanson2023language} showed that GPT-2 displayed developmental stages \emph{reminiscent} of child language learning, from simple subject–verb constructions to wh-questions and relative clauses.
+Much less is known about how such models acquire language, though evidence of stage-like acquisition \emph{reminiscent} of child language learning in GPT-2 has been reported \citet{evanson2023language}.

-Our work initiates the theoretical and empirical study of the learning dynamics of neural networks on CFGs, a highly structured mathematical formalism, intending to grow a subfield analogous to those for Boolean and arithmetic functions.
 We approach this problem via the surrogate (and theoretically significant in its own right) approach of studying the dynamics of \emph{language models acquiring formal languages}.
-Prior families such as juntas, parities, and modular counting have highlighted optimization challenges ranging from variable selection to hierarchical dependencies \citep{klivans,telgarsky2016benefits,abbe2024learning,daniely2020learning}.
-CFGs provide a linguistically motivated setting where recursive structure is explicit, and formal language theory offers a well-developed foundation (e.g. see \citep{cotterell2023formal} for a survey).
+This complements prior work on gradient-based learning over structured hypothesis classes (e.g. juntas, parities, modular counting) \citep{klivans,telgarsky2016benefits,abbe2024learning,daniely2020learning}.
+CFGs provide a linguistically motivated setting where recursive structure is explicit, and formal language theory offers a well-developed foundation \citep{cotterell2023formal}.

 Formal languages have been used to test neural models, with mixed success.
 RNNs and LSTMs often fail to learn subregular grammars despite theoretical capacity \citep{avcu2017subregular}, and transformers perform well on many formal languages but struggle with recursion and counter-based mechanisms \citep{bhattamishra2020ability}.
 Other studies confirm that transformers often fail on deeply nested grammatical structures \citep{lampinen2024can}.
 Results consistently show that gradient descent, rather than model expressivity, is the limiting factor.
-Similar findings arise for LSTMs, where data distribution and length generalization strongly affect performance \citep{suzgun2018evaluating}.
+Theoretically, self-attention has limitations for some long-range dependencies \citep{hahn2020theoretical} despite transformers' expressivity results \citep{perez2021turing,yun2019transformers} (see \citealp{strobl2024formal} for a survery).